 This pair of high quality hiking boots also has one of the snuggest heel fit even among more expensive mountain boots.

-The Danner Mountain 600s are serious mountain waterproof boots with the best-in-class ankle support.
+The Danner Mountain 600s are top-tier, serious mountain waterproof boots, boasting the best ankle support in their class.

-We heard so much about the Megagrip technology this model offers, so we decided to test it on a series of slippery slopes.
-The Vibram Fuga outsole performed better than we expected, offering great traction.
+We’d heard a lot about the Megagrip technology in this model, so we put it to the test on several slippery slopes.
+To our pleasant surprise, the Vibram Fuga outsole offered impressive traction.

 PROS